Case Study

 “Everything we do is data-driven and very collaborative,” says Julie Brenner, President & Chief Executive Officer of the Alliance.
 “We work together with schools, law enforcement, senior centers, and peer navigators to connect people to overdose prevention tools like Deterra and naloxone.”

-Brenner notes that, in addition to preventing misuse and overdoses, Deterra has a positive impact on the environment by preventing unused drugs from entering landfills and waterways
+Brenner notes that, in addition to preventing misuse and overdoses, Deterra has a positive impact on the environment by preventing unused drugs from entering landfills and waterways.

 – Julie Brenner, President & CEO of the Alliance.